nextflow-io/nextflow/docs/cli.md

   $ nextflow run main.nf -with-report
   ```

 - Invoke the nextflow pipeline execution with a custom queue size.
-By default, the value of **queue-size** is the same as the number of available CPUs.
+By default, the queue size is the number of available CPUs.

   ```console
   $ nextflow run nextflow-io/hello -qs 4